stewdio/blackswan/README.md

 CONTROLS

-- WHY NO APPEAR ON MOBILE?!
+- SVG icons for Play, Pause, Return-to-start buttons.
+- finese audio file loading experience for mobile. perhaps while loading audio file start with timeline being 0% width, then use comp.audio.addEventListener( 'progress', ... ) to fill it up all the way?
 - mouse events that use location need touch compatibility.
-- SVG icons for Play, Pause, Return-to-start buttons.
-- shoud #seeker always be orange? or should be full white whille progress is slightly dimmer?

 FINISHING